CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

     shortname: Publish XXX in Kielipankki (Korp/Download/…)

    - Replace "_shortname_" with the short name of the resource in question (use the "base" name only, excluding "-src" etc.).
+   - Replace "XXX" with the common title of the resource group in question, to make the issue easier to find in Jira.
    - Both the Epic Summary and Epic Name fields of the Jira Epic issue should contain identical text (= the name mentioned above).

 ### 2. Copy the following list of section titles to the description of the Epic.
 Remove the sections that are not applicable to or planned for the current resource.